Medically reviewed by Amy Gorin, MS, RDN

 Eggs are one of my favorite foods.
 Maybe I've eaten a billion eggs in my lifetime!
+I love scrambled eggs just as much as I enjoy hard-boiled eggs.
 At 6 grams protein per large egg, chicken eggs are a good source of protein, offering about 12% of the daily value.

 When I need an easy go-to dinner, I’ll whip up an egg-white veggie omelet or scrambled eggs.
 And many weekend mornings, I’ll make a hearty French toast with a batter of an egg, two egg whites, 1 teaspoon vanilla extract and a dash of nutmeg—topped with chopped pecans and pan-fried bananas or apples.

 Will eggs raise your cholesterol?
 If you're confused about eggs and high cholesterol, I don't blame you.

 There are so many mixed messages out there about cholesterol in eggs, and egg advice has certainly changed over the years.
 It's not because experts don't know what they're doing.
 It's because science is constantly evolving (that's a good thing!).

 Do eggs raise your cholesterol level?
 How much cholesterol in one egg?
 And does that amount even matter?
 If you think eggs have too much cholesterol to be good for you, this is one of the worst food myths out there!